proenterprise/yeenvoice/docs/invoices.rst

 ..
 TIP:: The Invoices page is rich in clickable links, providing you with a shortcut to relevant pages you may wish to view.
 For example, all invoice numbers are clickable, taking you directly to the specific invoice page, and all client names are clickable, taking you directly to the specific client summary page.

 - **Blue button – Download PDF**: Download the invoice as a PDF file.
 You can then print or save to your PC or mobile device.
 - **Gray button – Save Draft**: Save the latest version of the invoice.
-The data is saved in your Invoice Ninja account.
+The data is saved in your Yeenvoice account.
 You can return to the invoice at any time to continue working on it.
 Note: An invoice in the Draft stage is not viewable to the client in the client portal, and the amount on the invoice is not reflected in the client's invoicing balance.
 - **Green button – Mark Sent**: If you mark the invoice as sent, then the invoice will be viewable to your client in the client portal.
 The amount on the invoice will also be calculated in the client's balance data.
-- **Orange button - Email Invoice**: Email the invoice directly via the Invoice Ninja system to the email address specified for the client.
+- **Orange button - Email Invoice**: Email the invoice directly via the Yeenvoice system to the email address specified for the client.
 - **Gray button – More Actions**: Click on More Actions to open the following action list:

 - **Clone Invoice**: Duplicate the current invoice.
 Then you can make minor adjustments.
 This is a fast way to create a new invoice that is identical or similar to a previous invoice.